ARMmbed/mbed-os-example-tls/tests/README.md

 ## How to create templated log

-The idea is to check that repeated execution of the examples produce same serial output.
+The idea is to check that repeated execution of the example produces serial output that matches expected pattern.
 An example produces serial output when code contains ```printf``` statements.
-Serial output may change for ligitimate reasons like use of random data or data and time stamps.
-Thats why the log is converted to a template.
+Serial output may change for legitimate reasons like use of random data or date and time stamps.
+That's why the log is converted to a template.
 This means that either the text/lines that differ in every execution are removed or they are converted into regular expressions.
 See the example below:

 ```